telosnetwork/rng-oracle-bridge/README.md

 ### INSTALL

-Install the EVM repository by navigating to the evm directory with:
+Install the EVM side by navigating to the evm directory with:

-`cd evm`
+`cd evm` from the repository ROOT directory

 Then run the following command: